neugun/EASEQ-FISH/README.md

    pip install open3D
 ```

-Preprocessing for 3D-SeqFISH is based on EASIFISH (Expansion-Assisted Iterative Fluorescence *In Situ* Hybridization), MULTIFISH, bigstream, napari, and stardist, etc. <br/>
+Preprocessing for EXSEQ-FISH is based on EASIFISH (Expansion-Assisted Iterative Fluorescence *In Situ* Hybridization), MULTIFISH, bigstream, napari, and stardist, etc. <br/>

 `bigstream`  can be installed with  `pip`:
 ```